 While many women with an ileostomy go through pregnancies without any associated problems, some issues can occur.
 Expectant mothers can experience intestinal obstruction akin to constipation, due to their growing uterus.
 Doctors recommend drinking only fluids and resting, until it passes.
 Pregnant women who find it challenging to see their stoma due to their large stomach will need to rely on a mirror to change their bags.

-There are two common complications from ileostomy.
+Complications of the surgical procedure include infections, bleeding to the surrounding organs, increased risk of blood clots, and heart attack.
+There are two common, long-term complications of this procedure.
 Individuals with a stoma that hasn’t been active for a few hours, accompanied by cramps or nausea, may have a bowel obstruction.
 Doctors recommend taking a warm bath that loosens the stomach muscles, and drinking fluids until the stoma is active again.
 Dehydration is another problem, as it puts people with ileostomies at risk of kidney stones.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.